 The myth of the “perfect mother” encompasses a set of beliefs and expectations about the ideal motherhood that feeds on social pressures, unrealistic portrayals in the media, and our family experiences.
 The problem arises when many mothers compare themselves to this unattainable ideal and feel guilty when they realize they are just regular women.

-The detrimental role of these myths is well documented.
-Developmental psychologist Sarah Schoppe-Sullivan from Ohio State University found that mothers who guided themselves by comparing their parenting skills with the social ideal were actually less attuned to their child’s needs.
-So, in fact, worrying about being “perfect” is simply counterproductive and ends up making things more difficult for you.
+The harm that these myths can cause is well-documented.
+Developmental psychologist Sarah Schoppe-Sullivan from Ohio State University revealed that mothers who guide and compare their parenting skills to the social ideal are less attuned to their children’s needs.
+So, worrying about not being perfect is counterproductive and only makes things more difficult.

-Becoming a mother is a perpetual balancing act between the joys and the struggles, just as any other human relation.
-It is also the development of a new aspect of your identity and a continuous process between you and your baby to get to know each other and grow together.
+Being a mother is a perpetual quest to find balance between joys and challenges, just like in any other human relationship.
+It’s also about developing a new aspect of your identity and a continuous process of getting to know each other and growing alongside your baby.

 The moral of the story?
 Don’t worry if there are inconsistencies between your experience and the “shoulds,” “nevers,” and “always” that come with the myth of the perfect mother.

 Instead of getting down on yourself when facing a new challenge, focus on your efforts and learn from the situation.
 That will undoubtedly set a great example for your baby!